Academic Classes

 Pre-requisite: Successful completion of Algebra 1 (new students must receive a sufficient score on our placement test)

-Class covers advanced equations and inequalities, linear relations and functions, systems of equations and inequalities, polynomials, irrational and complex numbers, quadratic equations, quadratic relations and functions, polynomial functions, rational polynomial expressions; student must have scientific calculator (not on phone).
+Class covers advanced equations and inequalities, linear relations and functions, systems of equations and inequalities, polynomials, irrational and complex numbers, quadratic equations, quadratic relations and functions, polynomial functions, rational polynomial expressions

 $64/month